 In last month's Hot Topic I mused about the effect of the economy on volunteering and this month I propose some ways to engage clients and neighbors in self-help.
 I have one more thought about the unsettling financial times we are living through and that is to pay attention to what is happening to the people around us, specifically the volunteers and the paid staff of our organizations.

-In 2005, I wrote a Hot Topic on "Volunteers Just Want to Have Fun."
+I wrote a Hot Topic on "Volunteers Just Want to Have Fun."
 Despite the title, I seriously proposed that we create an environment within which not only volunteers enjoy their work, but everyone else does, too.
 While I would not describe us as "cheerleaders," I do think that, as the staff member charged with mobilizing community resources, we have remarkable freedom to keep people productive in ways that go way beyond pay.

 Are you aware of whether any current volunteers have lost their jobs or whether someone in their family has?
 What about the families of employees?
 Obviously you cannot pry or ignore confidentiality, but people do tend to talk about personal difficulties and being a good listener has always been a quality of the best leaders of volunteers.
 So let's assume that, simply in the course of the work week, you learn that at least a few people are dealing with crisis.
 What can you do?